 The District's goal is to maintain the sewer collection system so that there are no SSOs.
-Especially important is to prevent overflows that reach a creek, tributarydrainage channel or other body of water, all of which are considered "Category 1 SSOs".
+Especially important is to prevent overflows that reach a creek, tributary-drainage channel or other body of water, all of which are considered "Category 1 SSOs."
 While the overall goal is to prevent all overflows, the interim goal of the District is to have fewer overflows within Region-2 of the San Francisco Bay Area.
-Region-2 has approximately 115 participating Agencies and that data is more reflective of West Bay Sanitary Districts Age, terrain and geological characteristics.